Work With Me

 My intention with any speaking opportunity is to give my audience tools to help them cultivate global awareness and cultural competency in a manner that is wholehearted and intentional.
 With over 17 years as an attorney, I have worked in spaces that span the spectrum from the think-tank Woodrow Wilson International Center for Scholars, biotechnology companies, a number of federal agencies to the White House.
 The diversity of my work experience allows me to be able to communicate with individuals from different professional and personal backgrounds in a manner that resonates such that they feel seen and heard.
 As a student of vulnerability and authenticity, I bring all that I have learned to the table, and my goal is always for my audience to walk away with action items they can immediately implement when the talk is over.

-Diversify Your School Library Workshop
+Diversify Your Home or School Library

-I would love to speak with you or your child’s school administrators about the importance of diversifying your child’s library in an intentional and inclusive manner.
+I would love to speak with you or your child’s school administrators about the importance of diversifying your child’s collection or school library in an intentional and inclusive manner.
 My intention is to help you curate a globally diverse children’s book collection to ensure your home, school library, or education program is inclusive, culturally competent, and one where every child can discover themselves and the world.

 Curate a Book List Session